top of page

 What Are Insulated Concrete Forms (ICFs)?

-ICF blocks are a type of construction system that uses rigid formwork to create reinforced concrete walls.
-They consist of lightweight interlocking foam blocks that serve as both insulation and formwork to create the skeleton of your building.
+ICF blocks are a construction system that uses rigid formwork to create reinforced concrete walls.
+They consist of lightweight interlocking foam blocks that serve as insulation and formwork to create the skeleton of your building.

 Once the blocks are in place, concrete is poured into their hollow centers, resulting in a sturdy, well-insulated, energy-efficient structure.